buepro/typo3-pizpalue/Documentation/User/Design.rst

 Design
 ======

 The arrangement and appearance from content elements can be defined on different areas.
-The coarse structure is defined with the page layout where structure elements like grid elements might further organize the content in columns, registers, and the like.
+The coarse structure is defined with the page layout where structure elements like container elements might further organize the content in columns, registers, and the like.
 Fine tuning can be done on a content element basis by altering the frame, attributes and background.

 .. _user-design-page: